-Out of the 14 RBMPs, 12 of them have been approved and embedded into the National Law, while the remaining 2 are in the process of compilation and consultation.
-For the approved RBMPs the relevant Strategic Environmental Assessments/Environmental Impact Assessments (SEA/EIAs) have been approved as well and are publicly available.
-The 12 officially approved RBMPs should implement the Programmes of Measures in the following very short period as the second round of revised Plans should be submitted by 2015, according to the WFD, taking into account the implementation of the first RBMPs.
+8 of them have been approved and embedded into the National Law by September of 2013 (GR01/02/03/05/06/07/11/12), another 4 by September 2014 (GR04/08/09/10), while the remaining 2 by September 2015 (GR13/14).
+The relevant Strategic Environmental Assessments/Environmental Impact Assessments (SEA/EIAs) have been approved as well and are publicly available.
+The 12 RBMPs officially approved by late 2014 should implement the Programmes of Measures in the following very short period as the second round of revised Plans should be submitted by 2015, according to the WFD, taking into account the implementation of the first RBMPs, while it is questionnable if this is even feasible for the 2 RBMPs which have been approved in late 2015 (GR13/14)7.

-3.4 Consultation of the public, engagement of interested parties
+Consultation of the public, engagement of interested parties

 Regarding the RBMPs of GR01/02/03/09/10 there was a critical assessment expressed in a rather "positive" way about most consultation activities (in WISE 1.3.6), mentioning that: "Unprecedented for the Greek situation was the less than expected participation of the public".
 A "results of the participation" document was submitted along with the relevant RBMPs.
-Regarding the consultation procedures, in the RBMPs of GR04/05/06/07/08/11/12, the consultation document does not refer to the activities that took place, but is a "planning document" for the activities that should/would take place.
-According to WISE 1.3.6, the main activities include: (a) publication and commenting of the public participation plan, involved stakeholders, Significant Water Management Issues report; (b) publication and commenting of the RBMP: (c) publication and commenting of the SEA/EIA: (d) informational meetings and (e) 39 stakeholder conferences/workshops (attended by 3,500 participants in total as stated by the EGY).
+Regarding the consultation procedures, in the RBMPs of GR04/05/06/07/08/11/12, the consultation document does not refer to the activities that took place, but is a "planning document' for the activities that should/would take place.
+According to WISE 1.3.6, the main activities include: (a) publication and commenting of the public participation plan, involved stakeholders, Significant Water Management Issues report; (b) publication and commenting of the RBMP; (c) publication and commenting of the SEA/EIA; (d) informational meetings and (e) 39 stakeholder conferences/workshops (attended by 3,500 participants in total as stated by the EGY).
 Moreover the EGY has set up an interactive internet site http://wfd.ypeka.gr where the full content of the RBMPs is available and which facilitated the submission of comments by interested stakeholders.
 The consultation can be assessed as adequate but "improvable" in terms of stakeholders' participation (almost 450 written comments/interventions were received through questionnaires and the consultation website) and input.
+Regarding the RBMPs of GR13/14, there was a positive assessment on the consultation activities, and a statement that the collaboration with the stakeholders was continuous and very active.